rwynn/monstache-site/src/advanced.md

 If the return value from the mapping function is not an `object` per the definition above then the result is converted into a `boolean` and if the boolean value is `false` then that indicates to monstache that you would not like to index the document.
-If the boolean value is `true` then the original document from mongodb gets indexed in elasticsearch.
+If the boolean value is `true` then the original document from MongoDB gets indexed in Elasticsearch.

-This allows you to return false or null if you have implemented soft deletes in mongodb.
+This allows you to return false or null if you have implemented soft deletes in MongoDB.

 ```toml
 [[script]]